8thwall/web/README.md

 8th Wall Web: Web AR for mobile devices!

 Built entirely using standards-compliant JavaScript and WebGL, 8th Wall Web is a complete implementation of 8th Wall’s Simultaneous Localization and Mapping (SLAM) engine, hyper-optimized for real-time AR on mobile browsers.
-Features include 6-Degrees of Freedom Tracking, Surface Estimation, Lighting, World Points and Hit Tests.
+Features include 6-Degrees of Freedom Tracking, Surface Estimation, Face Effects, Lighting, World Points and Hit Tests.

 - - -